Stirling engine: 21st-century developments

-By the turn of the 21st century, Stirling engines were used in the dish version of Concentrated Solar Power systems.
+By the turn of the 21st century, Stirling engines were used in the dish version of concentrated solar power systems.
 A mirrored dish similar to a very large satellite dish directs and concentrates sunlight onto a thermal receiver, which absorbs and collects the heat and using a fluid transfers it into the Stirling engine.
 The resulting mechanical power is then used to run a generator or alternator to produce electricity.

 The core component of micro combined heat and power (CHP) units can be formed by a Stirling cycle engine, as they are more efficient and safer than a comparable steam engine.
-By 2003, CHP units were being commercially installed in domestic applications.
+By 2003, CHP units were being commercially installed in domestic applications, such as home electrical generators.

 In 2013, an article was published about scaling laws of free-piston Stirling engines based on six characteristic dimensionless groups.
+In a 2025 Science Advances article, researchers explored employing earth's ambient radiation to generate mechanical power via a Sterling Engine, and demonstrated the method's utility in managing circulation within greenhouses, as well as in regulating temperature in residential buildings.

 Name and classification

 Robert Stirling patented the first practical example of a closed-cycle hot air engine in 1816, and it was suggested by Fleeming Jenkin as early as 1884 that all such engines should therefore generically be called Stirling engines.
-This naming proposal found little favour, and the various types on the market continued to be known by the name of their individual designers or manufacturers, e.g., Rider's, Robinson's, or Heinrici's (hot) air engine.
-In the 1940s, the Philips company was seeking a suitable name for its own version of the 'air engine', which by that time had been tested with working fluids other than air, and decided upon 'Stirling engine' in April 1945.
-However, nearly thirty years later, Graham Walker still had cause to bemoan the fact such terms as hot air engine remained interchangeable with Stirling engine, which itself was applied widely and indiscriminately, a situation that continues.
+This naming proposal found little favour, and the various types on the market continued to be known by the name of their individual designers or manufacturers, e.g., Rider’s, Robinson’s, or Heinrici’s (hot) air engine.
+In the 1940s, the Philips company was seeking a suitable name for its own version of the 'air engine', which by that time had been tested with working fluids other than air, and decided upon Stirling engine in April 1945.
+However, nearly thirty years later, Graham Walker still had cause to bemoan the fact such terms as hot air engine remained interchangeable with Stirling engine, which itself was applied widely and indiscriminately, a situation that continues today.

 Like the steam engine, the Stirling engine is traditionally classified as an external combustion engine, as all heat transfers to and from the working fluid take place through a solid boundary (heat exchanger) thus isolating the combustion process and any contaminants it may produce from the working parts of the engine.
 This contrasts with an internal combustion engine, where heat input is by combustion of a fuel within the body of the working fluid.
 Most of the many possible implementations of the Stirling engine fall into the category of reciprocating piston engine.